mclayton7/MBSet/README.md

 ##Requirements:
 =====
-This application requires a CUDA compatible NVIDIA graphics card and CUDA 4.0 installed
+This application requires a CUDA compatible NVIDIA graphics card and CUDA 4.0 installed.
+It was also written on OSX 10.8.3 and tested on a Linux cluster.

 ##Compile:
 =====